lars-ruijs/web-app-from-scratch-2021/README.md

 ## Data

 The data I plan to use for my concept comes from NASA.
-In doing so, I am using two APIs from NASA.
+I am using two APIs from NASA.
 The first API contains data from the "Astronomy Picture of the Day" website.
 The second API contains data from "Mars Rover Photos".
 Below I have posted an overview of the data contained in these APIs:

 **From the "Astronomy Picture of the Day" dataset:**